Minsifye/BigBangTheory/README.md

-# This Folder holds practice notebooks for Data Analysis and Machine Leraning Techniques.
+# This Folder holds practice notebooks for Data Analysis and Machine Learning Techniques.